rokath/trice/docs/TriceV1.0Specification.md

 - If XTEA is used, the encrypted packages have a multiple-of-8 byte length containing 1-7 padding bytes.
 - The optional decryption is the next step after unpacking a data frame.
-- Enabling XTEA automatically switches to COBS framing.
-There is no need to use the **trice** tool `-packageFraming` switch in that case.
+- Enabling XTEA, automatically switches to COBS framing.
+There is no need to use the **trice** tool `-packageFraming` switch in that case because the **trice** tool, when getting the CLI switch `-password "phrase"` automatically assumes COBS encoded data, overwriting the default value for `-packageFraming`.

 ###  2.3. <a name='Endianness'></a>Endianness